 Welcoming Communities – Te Waharoa ki ngā Hapori

-The programme recognises that a strong and vibrant community is one that enables all of its members to participate in its economic, civic and social life, and where everyone feels included, has a sense of belonging, and opportunities to succeed.
+Alongside Western Bay of Plenty District Council, we took part in a two-year pilot programme called Welcoming Communities.
+The programme recognises that a strong and vibrant community is one that enables all of its members to participate in its economic, civic and social life, and where everyone feels included, has a sense of belonging and has opportunities to succeed.

-Volunteering Bay of Plenty – volunteer with a community organisation in your area.
+- Volunteering Bay of Plenty – volunteer with a community organisation in your area.

-The Office of Ethnic Communities – telephone interpreting, community directory, events etc.
+- Office of Ethnic Communities – telephone interpreting, community directory, events etc.

-Human Rights Commission – promotion and protection of the human rights of all people in Aotearoa New Zealand.
+- Human Rights Commission – promotion and protection of the human rights of all people in Aotearoa New Zealand.
 Advocating for a free, fair, safe and just New Zealand, where diversity is valued and human dignity and rights are respected.